hersfeldtn/projectionpasta/README.md

 - Kavrayskiy VII
 - Wagner VI
 - Ortelius Oval
+- Nicolosi Globular
+- Eckert IV
 - Azimuthal Equidistant
 - Orthographic
 - Stereographic
+- Lambert Azimuthal Equal-Area
 - Mercator (truncated at 85.05 latitude to form a square)
 - Gall Stereographic
 - Miller Cylindrical

-I'm working on Lambert Azimuthal Equal-Area and Nicolosi Globular but haven't worked out the bugs yet, and I'll probably throw in Cylindrical Equal-Area at some point

-The azimuthal projections (Azimuthal Equidistant, Orthographic, Stereographic) can be projected as single global maps (where possible), a single hemispheric map, or a bihemispheric map with maps of each hemisphere placed side-by-side.
+The azimuthal projections (Nicolosi, Azimuthal Equidistant, Orthographic, Stereographic, Lambert) can be projected as single global maps (where possible), a single hemispheric map, or a bihemispheric map with maps of each hemisphere placed side-by-side.

 Both input and output map can have any arbitrary aspect, which is defined by specifying the latitude and longitude of the map's center and then the clockwise rotation of the globe around that center point, relative to the default of having the north pole directly above the center.
 Projecting out to a given output aspect and then taking that map as an input with that same information for its aspect should always allow you to return to the original aspect.